MicrosoftDocs/azure-docs/articles/notification-hubs/notification-hubs-ios-push-notifications-swift-apps-get-started.md

 [!INCLUDE [Notification Hubs Enable Apple Push Notifications](../../includes/notification-hubs-enable-apple-push-notifications.md)]

-## Connect your iOS app to Notification Hubs
+## Connect your iOS app to a notification hub

 In this section, you'll build the iOS app that will connect to the notification hub.